(infusio Scoparia dulcis)

-Vassourinha (Scoparia dulcis) inhibits tumors; anti - viral, reduces inflammation, reduces swellings and pain, also used as a blood purifier and for liver - and stomach disorders, hypoglycemic properties.
+Vassourinha (Scoparia dulcis, Sweet broom) inhibits tumors; anti-viral, reduces inflammation, reduces swellings and pain.
+Also used as a blood purifier and for liver - and stomach disorders, hypoglycemic properties.

 It has been documented as an effective traditional treatment of diabetes.

-Used in Brazilian folk medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.
+Used in Brazilian Traditional Medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.

 An extract preparation is used for washing wounds.

 Phyto - chemicals

 Chemical constituents include: coumarins, phenols, saponins, tannins, amino acids, flavonoids, terpenoids and catecholamines.

 Plant chemicals include: acacetin, amyrin, apigenin, benzoxazin, benzoxazolin, benzoxazolinone, betulinic acid, cirsimarin, cirsitakaoside, coixol, coumaric acid, cynaroside, daucosterol, dulcinol, dulcioic acid, friedelin, gentisic acid, glutinol, hymenoxin, ifflaionic acid, linarin, luteolin, mannitol, scopadiol, scopadulcic acid A & B, scopadulciol, scopadulin, scoparic acid A thru C, scoparinol, scutellarein, scutellarin, sitosterol, stigmasterol, taraxerol, vicenin, and vitexin.